laurent22/joplin/README.md

 # Demo

-The demo application shows various Wikipedia articles converted to Markdown and organised into notebooks, as well as an example todo list, in order to test and demonstrate the application.
+The demo application shows various Wikipedia articles converted to Markdown and organised into notebooks, as well as an example to-do list, in order to test and demonstrate the application.
 The demo application and its settings will be installed in a separate directory so as not to interfere with any existing Joplin application.

 	npm install -g demo-joplin